snowplow/snowplow-ecommerce-tracking-accelerator/content/modeling/modeling_2.md

 post = ""
 +++

-This step assumes you have data in the `ATOMIC.SAMPLE_EVENTS` table which will be used to demonstrate how to set-up and run the snowplow-ecommerce dbt package to model Snowplow ecommerce data.
+This step assumes you have data in a table named `ATOMIC.EVENTS` which will be used to run the snowplow-ecommerce dbt package to model Snowplow ecommerce data.

 #### **Step 1:** Set-up Variables